-The proposed bill establishes a comprehensive recycling refund program in Washington to improve recycling rates and reduce waste from glass, plastic, and metal beverage containers.
-It addresses the inefficiencies of the current recycling system, which contributes to environmental issues like greenhouse gas emissions and litter.
-Key features of the bill include the creation of a recycling refund producer responsibility organization that will oversee the program's implementation, requiring producers to register, pay fees, and provide product information.
-The Department of Ecology will administer and enforce the program, with producers expected to participate by April 2026.
-The bill also mandates the establishment of convenient redemption sites and outlines the responsibilities of the Department of Ecology and the recycling refund organization.
+The proposed bill establishes a comprehensive recycling refund program in Washington State aimed at improving the collection and recycling of glass, plastic, and metal beverage containers.
+It addresses the inefficiencies of the current recycling system, which contributes to environmental issues such as greenhouse gas emissions and litter.
+Key provisions include the creation of a recycling refund producer responsibility organization to oversee the program, requiring producers to register and pay fees, and mandating the Department of Ecology to implement and enforce the program.
+The bill also establishes a Recycling Refund Advisory Council to ensure diverse representation and oversight, and sets a timeline for full implementation by July 1, 2029.

 Statutes affected: Original Bill: 82.19.050